Acing online application forms for insurance, retail banking and actuarial graduate jobs

 - Describe a time where you made a suggestion to improve an established process.

-Nationwide's application form requires you to answer a series of yes or no questions about your personality and strengths, followed by a 400-word response to the question: ’Nationwide’s values are an important part of how we deliver what we do.
-Tell us about how you your values align with how we like to work?'
+Nationwide's application form has previously required applicants to answer a series of yes or no questions about your personality and strengths, followed by a 400-word response to the question: ’Nationwide’s values are an important part of how we deliver what we do.
+Tell us about how your values align with how we like to work?'

 When answering questions about why the scheme, the employer and what you know about your job...